-110. Mary Ann is working on a pretty big research project.
+110) Mary Ann is working on a pretty big research project.
 Her manager has alerted her to the possibility that some of her research questions are likely to be questions of fact, whereas others are likely to be questions of law.
 Explain the difference between the two types of questions and how this would influence her research.

-Two basic types of issues that researchers will encounter are questions of fact and questions of law.
+Answer: Two basic types of issues that researchers will encounter are questions of fact and questions of law.
 The answer to a question of fact hinges upon the facts and circumstances of the taxpayer's transaction.
 For example, whether a trade or business expense is "ordinary," "necessary," and "reasonable" and thus, deductible, is a question of fact.
 If you are researching a question of fact, it is important for the researcher to understand which facts determine the answer - in this case, which facts make an expense "ordinary," "necessary," and "reasonable" and which facts do not.
 In this type of question, the researcher will focus much of her efforts toward understanding how various facts impact the research answer and identifying authorities with fact patterns similar to her client's fact pattern.

 The answer to a question of law hinges upon the interpretation of the law, such as, interpreting a particular phrase in a code section.
 If a researcher is faced with this type of question, she will spend much of her time researching the various interpretations of the code section and take note of which authorities interpret the code differently and why.

-AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro 111.
-Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
+Difficulty: 3 Hard Topic: Tax Research Learning Objective: 02-05 Perform the basic steps in tax research.
+Bloom's: Evaluate AACSB: Reflective Thinking AICPA: BB Critical Thinking; FN Measurement 111) Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
 What are the potential ramifications to her client of this behavior?
 What are the consequences to Nolene if she assists the client in underreporting income?
 Any advice for Nolene?

-There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
+Answer: There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
 First, there is no statute of limitations on assessing tax due to fraudulent reporting.
 Thus, Nolene's client will be at risk for additional tax, interest, penalties, etc. for the period of time he commits fraud.
 Second, the penalties associated with fraud are substantial.
 In addition to having to pay the assessed tax and interest on the assessed tax (which can be quite substantial), the client may be subject to both civil and criminal penalties for fraud.
 Both penalties carry potentially substantial monetary fines, and the criminal penalty may include a prison term.